Frederick Seddon: Trial and execution

 A former Freemason, on being asked by the Clerk of the Court if he had anything to say as to why the sentence of death should not be passed against him, Seddon replied at length and appealed directly to the judge, Sir Thomas Townsend Bucknill, as a brother Mason and in the name of 'The Great Architect Of The Universe' to overturn the jury's guilty verdict.
 According to some sources he gave the First Degree sign, according to others the Sign of Grief and Distress, begging for mercy.
 The judge is reported as having said, with some emotion:

 Seddon replied that he had already made his peace with his Maker.
-Mr Justice Bucknill then pronounced the sentence of death.
+Mr Justice Bucknill then pronounced the sentence of death, and an unknown photographer took one of the only two known photographs of the black cap being actually worn while a death sentence is being pronounced.
 Bernard Spilsbury, who went on to become a famous pathologist and who gave evidence during the trial, was not yet involved in Freemasonry, and so the meaning of what had passed between Seddon and Bucknill was lost on him at the time.
 However, his colleagues who also provided forensic evidence were Masons, and they were aware of its significance.

 Seddon was hanged by John Ellis and Thomas Pierrepoint at Pentonville Prison on 18 April 1912.
 After his execution his widow, Margaret Ann Seddon, returned to Liverpool where she married James Donald Cameron on 4 November 1912, less than seven months after her husband's execution.
 Later she moved with Cameron to the United States, taking her five children with her.